CarsonDavis/CarsonDavis.github.io/_posts/2024-10-23-paperback_conversion.md

 image: Screenshot_20241101_110345_Lightroom.webp
 published: False
 ---
+I used 12mm and 4.00 spacer on my recent book, cotton.
+It was pretty good.

 ## Why This Guide?
 About a year and a half ago, I got it into my head that I wanted premium leather versions of all my favorite science books.
 Turns out nobody sells these.
 So I decided to make them myself.